ArjanKranenburg/ArjanKranenburg.github.io/_posts/2010-04-13-automated-testing-is-more-than-automated-checking.md

 @testingqa: “@ArjanKranenburg … checks only verifies against expectations still.
 As @michaelbolton said it can be used for more, but most times do not.”

-To summarize Michael’s blog, but please read all his [blog-series on testing vs checking](http://www.developsense.com/blog/category/testing-vs-checking/) because there is more to it, an important difference between testing and checking is that testing requires cognition to interpret the information revealed by one or more checks.
+To summarize Michael’s blog, but please read all his <a href="http://www.developsense.com/blog/category/testing-vs-checking/" target="_blank">blog-series on testing vs checking</a> because there is more to it, an important difference between testing and checking is that testing requires cognition to interpret the information revealed by one or more checks.
 But I’d like to extend that as I think testing is more than checking + interpretation.

 And this becomes apparent when trying to automate a test.
 The base of a test consists of actions, checks and interpretation of the retrieved information.
 Most Systems Under Test (SUTs) need to be tickled before it responses.
 You need to click a button, send a request, press a key, etc. etc. In theory, the SUT can do things without an external stimulant, but in most cases it doesn’t.